Mašwi A Ditoro Tsa Rona

 The work also centres African spirituality and environmentalism- addressing historical and cultural 'over-writing' through creative re-indigenisation.
 The symbolism in the work sees and represents fire and water as transformative, exploring not 'who we are' but rather 'what we can become' and in this way, frames re-indigenising as an ideal for growth/development.

 Artists employ different modes of communication — didactic, evocative, commemorative—to birthe their ideas.
 We can appreciate these modes in the landscapes of Thebe Phetogo, the photographic compositions of Makgekgene and Makepe, and in the video work of Sade Shoalane who seeks to give shape and meaning to the cultural ideals of authenticity.
-Landscape in Phetogo's work Untitled (Lowe 1) (2021) and Untitled (Lowe 2) (2021), is informed primarily by using existing systems of representation: cartography, infographic, colour systems and pseudo-landscapes.
+Landscape in Phetogo's work Untitled (Lowe 1) (2021) and Untitled (Lowe 2) (2021), is informed primarily by using existing systems of representation: cartography, infographic, color systems and pseudo-landscapes.
 As these systems can tend to be inaccurate in terms of direct representation, these works offer a distortion of the subject matter at hand.
 The imagined landscapes contend with Folkloric mythology and Botswana's origin story of Lowe, where it is believed to be the site where the first human being emerged.
 The works explore the history of Botswana, both political and mythological, through the lore of the caves of Lowe, and other figures of divinity such as Matsieng, and Tintibane who are associated with these caves and footprints which are central to Tswana religious beliefs and practice(s).

 Taking into consideration the lack of a recorded art history in Botswana, in the western traditional sense that is, Phetogo's paintings take as a departure point the cave paintings that are littered around the country as an art historical account.
 However, leaning towards abstraction, the work is a meditative project for both the artist and viewer, as the "thing" is not represented as is, but rather it is abstracted and employs less obvious modes of representation for this kind of work.

 In Untitled (Lowe I), Phetogo uses those aforementioned existing systems of representation.
 This mode of working is sustained in the second work Untitled (Lowe II), where the artist borrows from the lexicon of weather maps as a predictor used for forecasting .
 This system then becomes a metaphor for pula as part of the Setswana lexicon.
-The infrared colours so vividly employed speak to an artificial colour/lighting relating to the green screen and the rainbow scale.
+The infrared colors so vividly employed speak to an artificial color/lighting relating to the green screen and the rainbow scale.

 The indirect representation and the inaccuracy in terms of direct representation of the Lowe lore is a key, although it might seem paradoxical, for what that information is for.
-It stands for an unknowing, holding something back, a distortion, a false kind of system, usually a colour blind system of something that might be true but is considered myth such as Botswana's post-independence narrative.
+It stands for an unknowing, holding something back, a distortion, a false kind of system, usually a color blind system of something that might be true but is considered myth such as Botswana's post-independence narrative.

 The folkloric mythology and origin story of Lowe is the foundational myth of Botswana .
 The prehistoric origin narrative gives birth to a newer origin story, the Botswana political post-independence narrative.
 There is an element of the past that is interacting with the present in Phetogo's work.
 Whilst the work does not offer a naturalistic depiction of Lowe or direct critique of the post-independence narrative that some of the other works in the show so thoroughly engage, the work also does not seek to resolve, nor is it predictive but the artist sees it as a draft of something that is yet to come.